hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 ---

-A `container_settings` block exports the following:
+A `container` block exports the following:

 * `image_name` - The image to use to create the container in which the task will run.